-bond market.
-Green bonds in Canada have been issued by a diverse range of entities, including government agencies, municipalities, provinces, corporations and financial institutions.
-As of September 2021, Canada had witnessed significant growth in green bond issuance and, since 2014, the cumulative issuance of Canadian green bonds had surpassed US\$39 billion (approximate amount) across various sectors.16
+of September 2021, Canada had witnessed significant growth in green bond issuance and, since 2014, the cumulative issuance of Canadian green bonds had surpassed US\$39 billion (approximate amount) across various sectors.

 Transparency and accountability are crucial in green bond markets.
 Issuers typically provide regular reports on the use of proceeds, impact assessment and adherence to environmental standards.
 Verification by third-party organizations may also be conducted to ensure compliance with green bond principles.